digibson/hello-world/NEWDIR/pi_writing/setup.md

 ```
 # log-queries
 # logfacility=/var/log/dnsmasq.log
-no-dhcp-interface=ens160                       # OR THE ACTUAL ETHERNET INTERFACE FOR THE PI
+no-dhcp-interface=eth0                         # OR THE ACTUAL ETHERNET INTERFACE FOR THE PI
 bogus-priv
+bind-interfaces                                # Bind to the interface to make sure we aren't sending things elsewhere
 domain=southparkley.net
 expand-hosts
 no-hosts                                       # do not look at the local /etc/hosts file for addresses